sophiaken/Computer-Architecture-Project/README.md

 # My-Projects
-The projects that I have worked on machine learning and AI .
+This folder consists of projects where I have used machine learning algorithms.

+#Programming language utilized :
+Python